MADE LOCALLY IN

 Nora’s Kitchen Granola Pie Crust

 Living in Portland has made being gluten-free and vegan much less of a burden.
-However, when I discovered my body would now need these restrictions, I was a bit worried for my sweet tooth.
+However, when I discovered my body would now need these restrictions, I was a bit worried about my sweet tooth.
 We are in such a swing of minimalism these days and when it comes to baking I need my recipes to be simple as well.
 With that being said I want to introduce a recipe made by Nora herself.
 This gluten-free vegan pie crust recipe is great for any time of year.
 You don’t necessarily have to be vegan or gluten-free to love this crust.
 By adding our version of “Nora’s Kitchen Granola flour” this crust has both great taste and texture.

 Making pie crust is a bit of an art for your tastebuds.
 Pie crust doesn’t necessarily have to look good to the beholder – it just has to taste good.
 I can assure you this pie crust lives up to its name.